 What Does a Director of People Do?

+This article takes you through the responsibilities of a Director of people, the difference between the role and other professional HR positions, and what responsibilities they handle.
 If you're interested in learning more via video, then watch below.
 Otherwise, skip ahead.

-Director of People Responsibilities
+The Director of People Role

 People Operations vs. HR

 The difference between HR and people operations is that HR has traditionally been focused on internal matters while people operations have taken a more holistic view of the company's needs.
 Historically, organizations assigned responsibilities for these areas separately but now have merged both departments into one called "People" in recent years.
 The Director of People is the head position of this new division.